simran1002/Realtime-SMS/README.md

 npm install

 ### Step 3: Configure Environment Variables
-Create a .env file in the root of your project directory: touch .env
+Create a .env file in the root of your project directory

+touch .env

-Add your Firebase Realtime Database URL to the .env file:
+Add your Firebase Realtime Database URL to the .env file

 ### Step 4: Initialize Firebase Admin SDK
 In the Firebase Console, navigate to "Project Settings" > "Service accounts" > "Generate new private key".

 Download the JSON file and save it in the project directory as serviceAccountKey.json.

 ### Step 5: Fetch and Format SMS Data